EU seeks top court backing in $14 billion tax fight against Apple

 "Apple has paid the taxes that were due under the Irish tax code."

-The EU competition enforcer has suffered court losses in recent months to challenges by Fiat Chrysler, now known as Stellantis STLAM.MI, Amazon AMZN.O and Starbucks SBUX.O, although it had a legal victory when the CJEU in September took its side in a Belgian tax break case against a group of multinationals.
+The EU competition enforcer has suffered court losses in recent months to challenges by automaker Stellantis STLAM.MI, Amazon AMZN.O and Starbucks SBUX.O, although it had a legal victory when the CJEU in September took its side in a Belgian tax break case against a group of multinationals.

+CJEU Advocate General Giovanni Pitruzzella will give a non-binding opinion on Nov.
+9, followed by the Court's ruling.

 The case being heard on Tuesday is C-465/20 P Commission v Ireland and Others.